SolhavenGames/Elementals-of-Tulia/GaeaSaga/CharacterArcs/SamaeArcGaea.md

-# Samae "Valor" Herba | Gaea Arc Journey
+# Samae "Valor" Herba | Gaea Saga Journey
 <sub> **_I've conquered their power, do you think I can't conquer them as well?!_** <sub>
 ## Structure
 **Starting State**: An embarassed leader desperate to get revenge on the one who humiliated her.